cfl2005/FastPTM/README.md

 # FastPTM : Fast Weight Loading for Inference Acceleration of Pre-Trained Models in GPUs
-Large-scale pre-trained models (PTMs) have achieved great success on a wide range of NLP and CV tasks and have become milestones in the field of deep learning (DL).
-Despite the effectiveness of PTMs, PTMs are typically associated with large memory and high computational requirements, which increase the cost and time of inference.
-To enable large-scale deployment and real-time response of PTM applications, we propose the FastPTM framework, a generic framework for accelerating the inference tasks of PTMs, deployed in edge GPUs.
-In the framework, we implement a fast weight loading method based on weight and model separation to efficiently accelerate inference tasks for large-size models in resource-constrained environments.
-In addition, we design an online scheduling algorithm to reduce the task loading time and inference time.
-Experiment results show that FastPTM can improve 8.2 times of processing speed and reduces the number of switches by 4.5 times and the number of timeout requests by 13 times.
+Pre-trained models (PTMs) have demonstrated great success in a variety of NLP and CV tasks and have become a significant development in the field of deep learning.
+However, the large memory and high computational requirements associated with PTMs can increase the cost and time of inference, limiting their usability in practical applications.
+To improve the user experience of PTM applications by reducing waiting and re- sponse times, we propose the FastPTM framework.
+This general framework aims to accelerate PTM inference tasks by reducing task loading time and task switching overhead while deployed on edge GPUs.
+The framework utilizes a fast weight loading method based on weight and model separation to efficiently accelerate inference tasks for PTMs in resource-constrained environments.
+Furthermore, an online scheduling algorithm is designed to reduce task loading time and inference time.
+The results of the experiments indicate that FastPTM can improve the processing speed by 8.2 times, reduce the number of switches by 4.7 times, and decrease the number of timeout requests by 15.3 times.

 ## environment
 torch 1.9.0+cu111